szenadam/the_agile_samurai_notes/notes.md

   within the company, protects the team from outside forces.
 - The agile UX designer: understands the customer's needs and collaborates with the team to figure out how best to meet them.
+- Forming an agile team:
+  - Look for generalists
+  - People who are comfortable with ambiguity.
+Everything is going the change constantly.
+  - Team players who can check their egos at the door.
+People who enjoy learning and growing with others.